Jesse Stone: Lost in Paradise

-Jesse Stone: Lost in Paradise is the ninth fim in a series of nine television films based on the characters of Robert B. Parker's Jesse Stone novels.
+Jesse Stone: Lost in Paradise is the ninth film in a series of nine television films based on the characters of Robert B. Parker's Jesse Stone novels.
 It first aired on the Hallmark Channel on October 18, 2015.

 Plot

 Police Chief Jesse Stone accepts a position as an unpaid consultant with the Massachusetts State Police Homicide Unit, working for Lt.
 Sydney Greenstreet who gives him case files on several murders.
 He accepts the job to relieve the boredom he has been feeling due to the lack of any significant crime transpiring lately in the town of Paradise.
 Jesse has also been lonely because his dog recently died.
 After reviewing the files, Stone takes special interest in one case that involves the fourth victim of a brutal serial killer who slashed and disemboweled his victims while they were still alive.
-The jailed killer, a man named Richard and known as the "Boston Ripper", admits to the first three murders with pride, but maintains he did not commit the fourth murder.
+All 4 victims where butchered in the same unique manner, not made public.
+The jailed killer, a man named Richard Steele and known as the "Boston Ripper", admits to the first three murders with pride, but maintains he did not commit the fourth murder.
 After interviewing the killer, Stone concludes that he's a "sick son of a bitch", but does not believe he killed the fourth victim, Mavis Davies.

 Stone interviews Mavis' husband, Bruce Davies, who is still bitter after having learned during the investigation that his wife was working as a high-priced prostitute when she was killed.
 When Stone asks for his help, Davies informs him that he has no intention of helping to reopen the investigation.
 Stone asks about Mavis' dog, who appears in some of the crime scene photos, Davies tells him he gave "Steve" to an animal shelter when he refused to eat.
 Stone goes to the shelter and adopts the dog just before he is to be euthanized.
 The dog looks like Stone's deceased pet, Reggie.
 At Stone's home, the dog continues to refuse to eat, even the expensive steaks that Stone offers.

 Meanwhile, Stone encounters a thirteen-year-old girl named Jenny smoking marijuana in a park.
 He takes an interest in the troubled girl's welfare, and calls his friend and colleague, Paradise Police Officer Luther "Suitcase" Simpson, and asks him to investigate the girl's home life.
 "Suit" discovers that the girl's mother is a drunk and that she hits her daughter.
 Later, after seeing Jenny with a bruised face, Stone visits her mother and offers her a "voucher" to seek help for her alcoholism with Jesse's psychiatrist Dr. Dix.
 He tells her that if he even suspects that she's hit her daughter again, he will arrest her.